-Imagerie Moléculaire In Vivo, CEA-SHFJ, INSERM, CNRS, Université Paris-Sud, Université Paris-Saclay, Orsay, France ver the past few years, we have witnessed an exponential increase in the number of radiomic-related publications.
-In the PET literature, a PubMed search using a criterion of "(radiomic OR radiomics OR texture OR textural) AND PET" yielded 37 publications in 2015 increasing to 110 in 2018.
+Over the past few years, we have witnessed an exponential increase of the number of radiomicrelated publications.
+In the PET literature, a PubMed search using "(radiomic OR radiomics OR texture OR textural) AND PET" search criterion yielded 37 publications in 2015 to 110 in 2018.
 Interestingly, an extensive survey of these publications demonstrates that 94% reported positive or "promising" results involving some sophisticated radiomic features, with large variations in the performance supporting that conclusion.
-As few as 6% of them clearly concluded negative results, including the paper by Saadani et al. (1) published in this issue of The Journal of Nuclear Medicine.
-These numbers highlight a publication bias well acknowledged in many different research fields, with an ongoing debate about the actual false-discovery rate in the medical literature (2-4).
-This publication bias has well-understood roots.
-From the editors' standpoint, positive results are often thought to be much more exciting and valuable than negative ones and are more likely to be cited, hence favorably increasing the journal influence metrics (e.g., 2-y impact factor) (5).
+As few as 6% of them clearly concluded at negative results, including the paper by Saadani et al (1) published in that issue of the Journal of Nuclear Medicine.
+These numbers highlight a publication bias well acknowledged in many different research fields, with an on-going debate about the actual false discovery rate in the medical literature (2-4).
+This publication bias has well understood roots.
+From the editors' standpoint, positive results are often thought to be much more exciting and valuable than negative ones and are more likely to be cited hence favorably increase the journal influence metrics (eg, 2-year impact factor) (5).
 From the authors' perspective, positive results are more rewarding than negative findings and might better contribute to boosting their careers.
 As a consequence, negative radiomic results, the dark side of radiomics, currently remain mostly unpublished.